lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 ### Running in Cloud

-First, we recommended to update the simulation performance parameters:
+First, we recommend to update the simulation performance parameters:
 - CPU: 4
 - GPU: 4
 - Memory: 4096 MB